 - 10. Close the thermite weld mold lid and use the handle to hold the charged mold in place over the wire or cable to be attached. - 11.
 Check the wire or cable to verify correct positioning. - 12.
 Position yourself upwind and to the side of the lid opening. - 13.
 Use a flint igniter to ignite the flash material on top of the weld metal charge. - 14.
 Hold the mold in place and steady until combustion is complete. - 15.
 After combustion is complete, remove the mold from the weld and use a file, knife, etc. to clean out any slag left in the mold. - 16.
 Allow the weld to cool for 1-2 minutes. - 17.
 Use a hammer and wire brush to remove all slag from the weld area. - 18.
 Visually inspect the weld for any indications of poor fusion. - 19.
 Test the fusion of the weld by gently striking the side of the weld with a hammer or gently pulling the wire or cable. - 20.
-Coat the weld area with one of the following company approved coating materials:
+Coat the weld area with one of the following company approved coating materials: - ✓ denotes update from last revision

 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 27 of 226
+May 23, 2023 February 2, 2023 3.1 Page 27 of 231